dungpham91/devops.demo.docs/docs/backend.md

 I use Node.js and Express library to create Backend application, which provides API to Frontend application.

-> Please note that I am not a backend, backend or fullstack expert.
+> Please note that I am not a frontend, backend or fullstack expert.
 I just google and do it.

 What does this application do?